Max Casino

 Max Casino (formerly the Carson Station), is a hotel and casino located in Carson City, Nevada.
-The Max Casino contains 12250 sqft of casino gaming space with more than 200 slot machines and 91 balcony hotel rooms.
-Formerly owned by Clark Russell, the Max Casino and Hotel has been owned and operated by 777 Gaming since 2011.The Max Casino currently has a wide variety of slot machines and video poker machines.
+The Max Casino contains 12250 sqft of casino gambling space with more than 200 slot machines and 91 balcony hotel rooms.
+Formerly owned by Clark Russell, the Max Casino and Hotel has been owned and operated by 777 Gaming since 2011.The Max Casino has a wide variety of slot machines and video poker machines.
 The casino offers live entertainment every weekend, Black Bear Diner, and a full service sports book lounge operated by William Hill, a major Nevada and international sportsbook company.